cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 # Monitor Spring Boot Application Performance with Elastic APM, Elasticsearch and Kibana

 ## Introduction
+We know that applications deployed in a production state require large amount of data for performance and debuging purposes.
-In this article we will learn how to monitor performance for a simple Spring Boot application.
+In this article we will teach you how to monitor performance for a simple Spring Boot application.

 But first we need to define what is application performance monitoring and why do we need it.

-Application performance monitoring also known as APM is used to check that application meet performance standards and provide a good quality user experience.
+Application performance monitoring, also known as APM, is used to check that application meet performance standards and provide a good quality user experience.

-Most APM tools collect metrics about the response time for incoming requests, CPU utilisation, bandwidth used, memory consumption, data throughput, database commands, code executions and so on.
+Most APM tools are collecting metrics about the response time for incoming requests, CPU utilisation, bandwidth used, memory consumption, data throughput, database commands, code executions and so on.
 We need APM to have an idea how application behaves over time and how it responds under different throughput's.
 Also very often APM dashboards are used to quickly discover, isolate and solve problems when they appear.

 In this tutorial we are going to: